archywillhe/0a-Jekyll/_posts/2015-06-08-jekyll-in-3min.md

 permalink: Jekyll-in-3min-for-your-GitHub-page
 metaTitle:
 metaDescription: |
-    This post aims to provide a quick sum-up for anyone who is unfamiliar with Jekyll
+    This post aims to provide a quick sum-up for anyone who is unfamiliar with Jekyll.
 updateAt:
 extract: |
     ###1st minute: General Overview (267 words)